nzingasara/AutoLoanDelinquencyPrediction/README.md

 7. Click on the ">" tab under the "+Code" button at the top left
 8. Click on "Upload"
 9. Upload the data file to be processed and util.py
+10. Make sure file_name string is set to the name of the file you want to process in the ipynb file.
-10. Run the script
+11. Run the script
-11. It will install TensorFlow GPU 2.0.0.
+12. It will install TensorFlow GPU 2.0.0.
 It will say in red that to use this new version you must restart the runtime with a button that says restart on it.
 Press the button and wait for the runtime to be reinitialized
-12. Run the script again.
+13. Run the script again.
-13. It will ask you to go to a url to put in the authorization code.
+14. It will ask you to go to a url to put in the authorization code.
 Go to that url, choose your gmail account, press "Allow", and copy the url shown on screen.
-14. paste the url in the place it asks to and press Enter key.
+15. paste the url in the place it asks to and press Enter key.
 The script should run now

 Note: When the instructions say "run the script", please run the first section that has only two lines of code first, then the next section that has the main code.